Dhan Singh Thapa

 Dhan Singh Thapa PVC (28 April 1928 – 6 September 2005) was an Indian military officer and recipient of the Param Vir Chakra, India's highest military decoration.
 He was commissioned into the 1st Battalion, 8 Gorkha Rifles in 1949.

 The Sino-Indian War began in October 1962; on 21 October, the Chinese advanced to north of Pangong Lake with the objective of capturing Sirijap and Yula.
 Srijap 1 was a post established on the northern bank of Pangong Lake by the 1st Battalion of 8th Gorkha Rifles and was commanded by Major Dhan Singh Thapa.
 Soon the post was surrounded by well armed Chinese forces.
 Major Thapa and his men held the post and repelled three attacks before eventually being overrun.
 The survivors, including Thapa, were taken as prisoners of war.
 For his gallant actions and his efforts to motivate his men under fire he was awarded the Param Vir Chakra.

 Thapa was released from captivity after the war ended.
 Following retirement from the Army, he worked for a brief period with Sahara Airlines.
 He died on 6 September 2005.

 Early life

-Dhan Singh Thapa was born to Padam Singh Thapa on 28 April 1928, in Shimla, Himachal Pradesh.
+Dhan Singh Thapa was born to Padam Singh Thapa on 28 April 1928, in a Magar Gorkha Family in Shimla, Himachal Pradesh.
 He joined the 1st Battalion, 8 Gorkha Rifles on 28 August 1949, and received a temporary commission as a second lieutenant on 21 February 1951, with promotion to lieutenant on 21 February 1953.
 He received a permanent commission as a lieutenant on 29 September 1956, and was promoted to captain on 21 February 1957.